rust-lang/project-const-generics/vision/why-compile-time-evaluation.md

 ## Why const generics?

-In most cases, const evaluation by itself is good enough, so const generics isn't needed.
-An exception to this is if the value should influence the type system.
+Const evaluation by itself is good enough unless it should influence the type system.

-This is needed when influencing the layout of types, most often by using arrays.
+This is needed when computing the layout of types, most often by using arrays.
-Using arrays instead of dynamic allocations or slices can improve the performance, reduces the dynamic memory footprint and can remove the runtime checks and implicit invariants.
+Using arrays instead of dynamic allocations or slices can improve performance, reduces the dynamic memory footprint and can remove runtime checks and implicit invariants.

 Another reason is to be generic over configurations or to move certain conditions to compile time.
 Consider [image handles](https://github.com/EmbarkStudios/rust-gpu/blob/1431c18b9db70feafc64e5096a64e5fefffbed18/crates/spirv-std/src/image.rs#L31) in [`rust-gpu`](https://github.com/EmbarkStudios/rust-gpu) or TODO: example for state machines.